Corey Bailey

 The reason I prefer to clone the boot drive is because if your main hard drive fails,

-that it takes to restore or reinstall everything.
-I’ve found that about two weeks is
+time that it takes to restore everything.
+I’ve found that about two weeks is tolerable

 On-line storage (the cloud) is also a convenient option, and many services will